mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

   ![](/images/Platform-Update-Audiences-Create-New-Audience-042019.png)

 3. Under **Inputs**, check all the Platforms and Feeds whose data you want to use to define the audience.
 4. Click the **Create** button.
-The screen refreshes with the new Audience added to the list of available of audiences and the **Audience Details** screen shown.
+The screen refreshes with the new Audience added to the list of audiences and the **Audience Details** screen shown.
 Note that this screen shows a single Workspace Audience.
 Clicking the **Multiple Workspace Audience** selection from the left-side, shows a dialog asking if you would like to switch to the **Multiple Audience Workspace** screen.

 ## Audience Criteria